Qarik-Group/ultimate-guide-to-uaa/docs/json-web-token.md

 # JSON Web Token / JWT

-The access token is not a random sequence of numbers and letters.
+The UAA publishes [self-encoded access tokens](https://www.oauth.com/oauth2-servers/access-tokens/self-encoded-access-tokens/).
+That is, the access token are not a random sequence of numbers and letters that must be looked up in the UAA database.
 Rather it is two encoded JSON objects.
 The encoded JSON objects are called a JSON Web Token, or JWT.

 We can inspect the contents of any access token using: